x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 3. Join the server to the same domain as the lost server.

 4. Install the necessary prerequisites and operating system components on the target server.
-For details, see [Exchange 2016 system requirements](../../plan-and-deploy/system-requirements-2016.md) or [Exchange 2019 prerequisites](../../plan-and-deploy/prerequisites.md).
+For details, see [Exchange Server system requirements](../../plan-and-deploy/prerequisites.md).

 5. On the target server, open File Explorer, right-click on the Exchange ISO image file that you downloaded, and then select **Mount**.
 Note the virtual DVD drive letter that's assigned.